Chapter 6: School With the Shinigami

 He really did it...

 A few days after Zephyrus's declaration, I find myself sitting at my desk, staring slack-jawed with disbelief at the blue-eyed, black-haired so-called-Reaper standing in front of the blackboard.
-How the heck—?!
+How the heck—?
 What, the administration is letting aliens from outer space enrol at the school now?
+What about the transcripts and family permission and all that?

 He catches my eye and smirks.
-I can almost read the words, 'I told you so' on his lips.
+I can almost read 'I told you so' on his lips.

 That smarmy son-of-a—